mdppml/contractible-class-regions/README.md

 ## 🖼️ Input Format

-The code expects four images per loop, named using the quad id and a letter:
+The surface-filling code expects four images per loop, named using the quad id and a letter:

 ```text
 0001a.jpeg